-Many applications require the analog input signal to be dc coupled to the AD9224.
-An operational amplifier can be configured to rescale and level shift the input signal so that it is compatible with the selected input range of the A/D. The input range to the A/D should be selected on the basis of system performance objectives as well as the analog power supply availability since this will place certain constraints on the op amp selection.
+Many applications require the analog input signal to be dc-coupled to the AD9225.
+An operational amplifier can be configured to rescale and level shift the input signal so that it is compatible with the selected input range of the ADC.
+The input range to the ADC should be selected on the basis of system performance objectives, as well as the analog power supply availability since this will place certain constraints on the op amp selection.

 Many of the new high performance op amps are specified for only ± 5 V operation and have limited input/output swing capabilities.
-The selected input range of the AD9224 should be considered with the headroom requirements of the particular op amp to prevent clipping of the signal.
-Also, since the output of a dual supply amplifier can swing below absolute minimum (-0.3 V), clamping its output should be considered in some applications.
+The selected input range of the AD9225 should be considered with the headroom requirements of the particular op amp to prevent clipping of the signal.
+Since the output of a dual supply amplifier can swing below -0.3 V, clamping its output should be considered in some applications.

-In some applications, it may be advantageous to use an op amp specified for single supply +5 V operation since it will inherently limit its output swing to within the power supply rails.
-Amplifiers like the AD8041 and AD8011 are useful for this purpose but their low bandwidths will limit the AD9224's performance.
-High performance amplifiers (± 5 V) such as the AD9631, AD9632, AD8056 or AD8055 allow the AD9224 to be configured for larger input spans which will improve the ADC's noise performance.
+In some applications, it may be advantageous to use an op amp specified for single-supply +5 V operation since it will inherently limit its output swing to within the power supply rails.
+Amplifiers like the AD8041 and AD8011 are useful for this purpose but their low bandwidths will limit the AD9225's performance.
+High performance amplifiers, such as the AD9631, AD9632, AD8056, or AD8055, allow the AD9225 to be configured for larger input spans which will improve the ADC's noise performance.

-Op amp circuits using a noninverting and inverting topologies are discussed in the next section.
-Although not shown, the noninverting and inverting topologies can be easily configured as part of an antialiasing filter by using a Sallen-Key or Multiple-Feedback topology.
-An additional R-C network can be inserted between the op amp's output and the AD9224 input to provide a filter pole.
+Op amp circuits using a noninverting and inverting topology are discussed in the next section.
+Although not shown, the noninverting and inverting topologies can be easily configured as part of an antialiasing filter by using a Sallen-Key or multiple-feedback topology.
+An additional R-C network can be inserted between the op amp output and the AD9225 input to provide a filter pole.